Court :Delhi bench of the Income-tax Appellate Tribunal

 - ·During the course of Transfer Pricing assessment proceedings, the Transfer Pricing Officer (TPO) proposed Transfer Pricing adjustment based on the following observations:

 o The TPO rejected the aggregation of CPD and SPD divisions owing to differences in products and target customer group of the two divisions.
 He further segregated the CPD division into CPD (Local) and CPD (Imported Goods);

 o The TPO characterized the reimbursement of advertisement expenditure received by the taxpayer from its AE as non-operating income; and

 o In respect of the ISD segment, the TPO disregarded the rationale provided by the taxpayer that the losses in this segment were attributable to low volumes owing to specific industry dynamics.

 - Aggrieved by the order of the Assessing Officer (AO), the taxpayer filed an appeal with the Commissioner of Income Tax (Appeals) [CIT(A)] which affirmed the adjustment proposed by the AO.

-The Tribunal, after considering rival submissions and perusing the material on record, rejected the order of the CIT(A) and ruled in favour of the taxpayer.
+The Tribunal, after considering rival submissions and perusing the material on record, rejected the order of the CIT(A) and ruled in favor of the taxpayer.
 The key aspects of Tribunal’s order are summarized below: